SaiyamHD/Accio-Alpha-WiDS-2025/README.md

-# Kalman Filtering & Quantitative Methods – Course Repository
+# Kalman Filtering & Quantitative Methods – Project Repository

 This repository contains week-wise implementations and experiments covering probability fundamentals, statistical modeling, time-series analysis, and Kalman filtering.
 The work progresses from basic mathematical intuition and Python tooling to state estimation and filtering under uncertainty.